revanthreddy/codepipeline-bootcamp/README.md

 From your cloudformation console, look at the outputs section of workshop-setup and note down the **SourceBucket** and **ArtifactBucket**

-## Start the Codepipeline setup
+## Start the Codepipeline setup in the AWS console

-Now that all the resources are in place (created by the setup stack), lets use them to create a Codepipeline that will deploy a lambda and an API Gateway in front of it
+Now that all the resources are in place (created by the setup stack), lets use them to create a Codepipeline in the console that will deploy an API Gateway which is backed by a lambda function

 ### Configure the pipeline settings and choose Next.